georgewoodall82/psx-pi-smbshare-updated/README.md

 * An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
-1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+1. Setup psx-pi-smbshare as described in [Quickstart](#quickstart)
-2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](#configuring-wireless-network)
 3. Plug the pi into the PS2 ethernet port
 4. The following setup needs to be performed one time:  Boot your PS2 up with SOCOM 2 and select "Online" at the title screen.
 Once you hit the first blue screen hit edit network configuration to be sent to the network setup.
 Now delete any old network settings and create a new one.
 Using Automatic settings is fine but you may wish to set the following manual settings if you have issues: